gauntlet

 覚え方のコツ Memory Tip

-Remember `gauntlet` with two connected pictures: challenge and a fighting glove.
-In `run the gauntlet`, someone must pass through danger, criticism, or hard questions, so it feels closer to an ordeal than a simple test.
-A gauntlet can also be a metal glove for battle. `Throw down the gauntlet` means to issue a challenge.
+Remember it in two common pictures.
+In `run the gauntlet`, you must pass through something hard and hostile, so it feels closer to an ordeal than a simple test.
+The other meaning is a metal glove for fighting, and `throw down the gauntlet` helps connect the glove image with challenge and conflict.

 例文

-Running the gauntlet of criticism was challenging for the new policy.
+Officials had to run the gauntlet of criticism over the new policy.

 He had to run the gauntlet of interviews to get the job.